treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 ---
 layout: post
-title: "The Idiomatic Way to Merge Dictionaries in Python"
+title: "How to Merge Dictionaries in Python"
 date: 2016-02-23 10:00:00 -0800
 comments: true
 categories: python favorite